What Is Financial Elder Abuse or Senior Fraud in California?

 Statute of Limitations for Elder Financial Abuse

 According to California Welfare and Institutions Code Section 15657.7 for financial elder abuse claims, the statute of limitations is four years.
-The four-year statute of limitations begins running from the time when the plaintiff discovers the facts, constituting financial abuse, or when the abuse should have been discovered with reasonable diligence.
+The statute of limitation beings to run from the time the plaintiff discovers the facts, constituting financial abuse, or when the abuse should have been discovered with reasonable diligence.

 Remedies for Elder Financial Abuse